(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 except in regions where Hindi is the mother tongue.
 Massive translation of all

-books ranging from science, technology, finance and literature commenced.
+books from science, technology, finance and literature commenced.
 The

 government of India, in many instances, funds the translation project.
 For

-instance, all William Shakespeare’s plays and some other major critical works on
+example, all of William Shakespeare’s plays and some other major critical works on

 him are translated into Hindi and/or other major regional languages.
 Therefore,